gawill1234/test_driver/README.md

 Full disclosure.
 The sample fmxxx tests are from the FORTRAN Compiler Validation Suite (FCVS) available from NiST (if you want all of it for fortran testing, it's free).
 The .f (FORTRAN) files have been slightly modified to have a proper exit status.

+For the moment, the missing test types are those that use compare/golden files.
+It is doable, I just haven't put an example in yet.
+For those unfamiliar, this type of test generates a result file that must be compared to a known good result.
+It's not hard to do, though you need a way to either remove the changeable data(dates, timestamps, etc) or pull and save the bits you wish to compare to the good data.

 There is a test list (goofy.gtd) as an example.
 Each line in the file should be one test.